Murder of Aniah Blanchard: Body discovery

 On November 25, human remains were found in Macon County, in the woods off County Road 2.
 Investigators discovered a skull, which appeared to have a bullet hole in the top.
 Along with the remains was clothing similar to what Blanchard had last been seen wearing, as well as a lead projectile.
 On November 27, the remains were identified as Blanchard's.
 An autopsy determined that Blanchard was killed by a gunshot wound.
 The charges against Yazeed were then upgraded from first-degree kidnapping to capital murder.
-He currently faces two counts of capital murder, one for committing a murder in a car through the use of a deadly weapon while the victim is in a vehicle, and the other for committing a murder during a kidnapping in the first degree.
-District Attorney Hughes's office is seeking the death penalty.
+He faced two counts of capital murder, one for committing a murder in a car through the use of a deadly weapon while the victim is in a vehicle, and the other for committing a murder during a kidnapping in the first degree.
+District Attorney Hughes's office sought the death penalty.
 A preliminary hearing was postponed several times due to the COVID-19 outbreak.
 The hearing took place in June, at which Auburn police detective Josh Mixon gave testimony about the case.
 Defense attorneys disputed the prosecution's claim that the crime was committed in Lee County.
 Upon hearing the evidence, Judge Russell Bush found probable cause to send the case to a Lee County Grand Jury.

 In March, Yazeed had allegedly assaulted several corrections officers while in custody.
 He was charged with second-degree assault.